Josef Newgarden: Personal life

-Newgarden was born in Nashville, Tennessee to Joey and Tina Newgarden, who had moved from New York in the 1980s with the family photography business.
-Josef is half Danish via his mother.
+Newgarden was born at Vanderbilt Hospital in Nashville, Tennessee.
+His parents named him "Josef" to honor his mother’s Danish heritage.
+His parents moved from Miami, Florida in 1986 with the family photography business.
+He is the youngest of three siblings, having two older sisters.
+Newgarden has said in an interview that he is half Danish via his mother, and on his YouTube channel that he holds a Danish passport.
 He credits watching racing on TV at an early age with his father, who was an avid fan of NASCAR, IndyCar and Formula 1, as what got him into the sport.

-Newgarden grew up in Hendersonville, Tennessee and attended Pope John Paul II High School, where he was friends with and a former classmate of NFL Pro Bowl wide receiver Golden Tate.
+Newgarden grew up in Hendersonville, Tennessee, and attended Pope John Paul II High School, where he was friends with and a former classmate of NFL Pro Bowl wide receiver Golden Tate.
 Additionally, he was a former classmate of NASCAR driver Josh Berry in the 7th and 8th grades.

 Before starting racing, Newgarden played baseball, football and basketball.

 On October 7, 2018, Newgarden announced that he and his longtime girlfriend, Ashley Welch, had gotten engaged while on a trip to Japan.
 They were married in the fall of 2019 in Nashville.

-On April 20, 2022, Newgarden’s wife Ashley gave birth to their first child, Kota Nicolai Newgarden.
+In 2022, Newgarden's wife gave birth to their first child.